malhotra5/Database-functionalities/README.md

 This is an example of a filter to only get the rows of data that have value = 3 and the keyword = Python.

 ### Updating and deleting values
+When updating and deleting values in a database, note that the changes you make are permanent.
+No changes can be reversed in sqlite.
+So its always good practise to keep multiple copies of your database.
+Some might think that it might take up too much storage.
+But, sqlite was built for very small amounts of data, like a few hundred thousand.

+To update values, run the following -

+    c.execute('UPDATE plots SET value=(?)
+WHERE value = (?)', (updateVal, initialVal)) conn.commit()

+ By now, the statement above should make sense to you.
+We are changing the value of initialVal to updateVal in the database.

+ To delete, run the following -

+    c.execute('DELETE FROM plots WHERE value = (?)', (delVal,))
+    conn.commit()

+This should also make some sense now.
+Notice the extra comma after delVal.
+It is just some syntax requirement for sqlite.
+It is honestly not a good error to throw, so I mentioned it in this tutorial.
+The comma should only be put if you are updating one value.
+If you look at updating values above, we didn't put an extra comma after initialVal.
+This is because we were passing two parameters.

+## Things to take away
+* Sqlite is a very powerful and small scale database
+* Sqlite supports the passing of variables for database work
+* You can now apply what you have learned to your own projects in a similar way
+## Built With
+Python3